mompiou/pycotem/doc/docs/started.md

 ```

-- Download PyQt4 (choose amd64 and python 2.7 cp27) wheel and install (do not place the whl file in a folder with non ascii character).
+- Download PyQt4 (choose amd64 and python 2.7 cp27) wheel and install (do not place the whl file in a folder with non ascii characters).

 ```
 pip install PyQt4-4.11.4-cp27-cp27m-win_amd64.whl